benstaf/astro-pit-pages_new/src/content/blog/scaling-paradox.md

 author: "PiT-Inference Research Team"
 ---

-# The Scaling Paradox Revisited: When Model Scale Meets Look-Ahead Bias

 In modern AI, scaling laws have become almost axiomatic: more parameters, more data, better performance.
 From GPT-3 to GPT-4, from 7B to 70B parameters, scale usually wins.

 Yet when large language models are applied to **financial prediction**, this intuition often appears to break down.
 Larger models sometimes show **worse out-of-sample performance** than smaller ones, particularly in backtests.